bitwarden/help/_articles/miscellaneous/cli.md

     bw list items --search github --folderid 9742101e-68b8-4a07-b5b1-9578b5f88e6f

-Special syntax is available for filters that allows you to specify `null` and `!null` as valid values.
+Special syntax is available for filters that allows you to specify `null` and `notnull` as valid values.
 Combining multiple filters together performs a logical OR operation.

-    bw list items --folderid null --organizationid !null
+    bw list items --folderid null --organizationid notnull

 ### Get